-2. If the Subcontractor doesn’t meet Due Diligence requirements they will be informed and no further actions will be taken.
+- If the Subcontractor does not meet Due Diligence requirements they will be notified and no further actions will be taken.

-For managing this Contract both Parties shall appoint a Contract Manager and shall notify the other Party in writing of the name of its respective Contract Manager.
+For managing this Contract both Parties shall appoint a Contract Manager and shall notify the other Party in writing of the name and contact details of its respective Contract Manager.

-The Sub Contractor’s Contract Manager shall co-operate with Icon Training’s Contract and Performance Analyst to ensure that the Services are delivered as specified in the Contract.
+The Sub Contractor’s Contract Manager shall co-operate with Icon Training’s Contract Manager to ensure that the Services are delivered as specified in the SLA (Service Level Agreement).

-The Sub Contractor shall promptly comply with all reasonable requests or directions of the Icon Training’s Contract and Performance Analyst.
+The Sub Contractor shall promptly comply with all reasonable requests or directions of the Icon Training’s Contract Manager.

 IAG & Induction

-Subcontractors will ensure that all learners are given inductions to their courses or programme and are fully aware of ICON Training and the subcontractors roles and responsibilities through learning and delivery.
+Subcontractors will ensure that all apprentices or trainees are given inductions to their courses or programme and are fully aware of ICON Training and the subcontractors roles and responsibilities through learning and delivery.

-All courses should include an initial assessment process that enables learners and staff to identify what they want to achieve from the course.
+All courses should include an initial assessment process that enables apprentices, trainees and staff to identify what they want to achieve from the course.

 This process should ensure that:

-Learners have the information, advice and guidance they need to help them make well informed judgements about the relevance of their courses to their short and longer term employment and learning goals.
+Apprentices and Trainees have the information, advice and guidance they need to help them make well informed judgements about the relevance of their training to their short and longer term employment and learning goals.

 Teaching and Learning

-Subcontractor will ensure all courses have their content defined within a scheme of work and all sessions planned using appropriate lesson/session plan documentation.
+The Subcontractor will ensure all courses have their content defined within a scheme of work and all sessions planned are using appropriate lesson/session plan documentation.

 Ensure teaching and assessment is mapped to the specification of the awarding body and complies with its requirements.

-Subcontractor to ensure that during teaching and learning sessions the tutor identifies opportunities to discuss health and safety, equality and diversity and safeguarding via the national standards or naturally occurring evidence.
+The Subcontractor will ensure that during teaching and learning sessions the tutor identifies opportunities to discuss health and safety, equality and diversity and safeguarding via the national standards or naturally occurring evidence.

-Subcontractor to ensure that during teaching and learning session British Values, Radicalisation and Extremism are promoted and discussed.
+The Subcontractor will ensure that during teaching and learning session British Values, Radicalisation and Extremism are promoted and discussed.

-Ensure teaching, learning and assessment is of a high quality and enables learners to maximise their attainment in a timely manner through detailed, timely and constructive feedback.
+The Subcontractor will ensure teaching, learning and assessment is of a high quality and enables the apprentice or trainee to maximise their attainment in a timely manner through detailed, timely and constructive feedback.

-Subcontractor progress reviews are completed in accordance with ESFA and ICON Training requirements
+The Subcontractor will ensure that regular progress reviews are completed in accordance with ESFA regulations and ICON Training requirements.

 Policies and Procedures